rohith2309/Omnify-Assignment/readme.md

 1. create a virtual python env
 2. pip install the modules that are mentioned in requirements.txt
 3. activate the virtual env
+4. delete the instance folder (to create a new DB)
-4. run the seeding.py (to populate the db with sample data)
+5. run the seeding.py (to populate the db with sample data)
-5. run testsql.py to see the table data
+6. run testsql.py to see the table data

 ENDPOINTS (POSTMAN): examples